shesek/spark-wallet/README.md

 For the native app to properly communicate with the server, the TLS certificate has to be signed by a CA, or manually added as a user trusted certificate (see above).

-The native app is currently not published to the app store and has to be manually built and installed.

 ## Mobile "Add to homescreen"